Calling all writers of eleven years and under!

 “The whole process of entering the Writing Wizardry competition has been very rewarding for the children and the Writing Wizardry Awards ceremony was truly special.
 All attendees were in awe of the author Ali Sparkes and captivated by her.
 The children were genuinely excited and many now aspire to careers in writing.
 We can’t wait to engage more children with the competition next year.
 Thank you”

 – Sam Fuller, Deputy Head of Ringwood Junior School

 The Judging Panel

-All of the entries will be read by our panel of dedicated writers and lecturers at Bournemouth University who will then present their shortlist to our judges (see below).
-It is their job to make the difficult decision as to which writers should be our overall winner and runner up.
+All of the entries will be read and long-listed by our panel of dedicated writers and lecturers at Bournemouth University who will then present their shortlist to our judges (see below).
+It is their job to make the difficult decision as to which writers should be our overall prize winners.

-A senior lecturer on MA Creative Writing & Publishing, BA English and BA Communication & Media at Bournemouth University, Emma is also the Editorial Director of Fresher Publishing.
+A senior lecturer on MA Creative Writing & Publishing at Bournemouth University, Emma is also the Editorial Director of Fresher Publishing.
 A former journalist, she was the deputy editor of Pony magazine in her early career, before going on to write for national women’s magazines.
-She is also the author of many books, including several works of non-fiction and one novel.
-Emma has an MA in Critical and Creative Writing from Winchester University and, as well as teaching creative writing at Bournemouth University, enjoys leading residential writing workshops in Dorset.
+She is the author of seven books, including several works of non-fiction and one novel, written under a pseudonym.
+Emma has an MA in Critical and Creative Writing from Winchester University and, as well as teaching creative writing at Bournemouth University, enjoys leading writing workshops in Dorset.

 Ali is the author of over 40 books, including the ShapeShifter series, the Unleashed series, the Switch series and Frozen in Time, for which she won a Blue Peter Book award.
 A former BBC journalist, she lives in Southampton and writes from her POD (Place of Dreams) in the garden.